July 06, 2022 4 min read

 Key Takeaways

-• THC-O is highly potent and known to have uplifting effects, but the right formulation may help promote relaxation.
+• Is THC-O good for sleep?
+THC-O is highly potent, but the right formulation, especially those with Delta-8 or indica-dominant terpenes, may help promote relaxation.

-• Always check the quality of your THC-O products before you buy.
+• Always check the quality of your THC-O products and opt for lab-tested options for the best results.

 A hemp flower just after harvesting to be turned into THC-O products